 What happens after a lateral ankle ligament reconstruction?

 Someone will watch you for a few hours after your surgery.
-When you wake up, you will likely find your ankle in a splint.
+When you wake up, you will likely have a splint on your ankle.
 Often, lateral ankle ligament reconstruction is an outpatient procedure.
 This means you can go home the same day.
 You should have